Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms

 We now revisit Section~\ref{Closed 4-manifolds}, where $\M(\s)\subset\bB(X,\s)$ for a closed 4-manifold $X$.
-As explained in \cite{KronheimerMrowka:SWF}*{\S27}, for generic perturbations to the Seiberg-Witten equations~\eqref{SWblowup} on $\bB^\sigma(X,\s)$ the resulting moduli space of Seiberg-Witten solutions is diffeomorphic to $\M(\s)$ via the blow-down map.
-We will therefore define the Seiberg-Witten invariants using the blown-up configuration space, and $\M(\s)$ will also denote the moduli space of Seiberg-Witten solutions in $\bB^\sigma(X,\s)$.
-The moduli space gives a well-defined element $[\M(\s)]\in H_\ast(\bB^\sigma(X,\s);\ZZ)$.
+As explained in \cite{KM:book}*{\S27}, for generic perturbations to the Seiberg--Witten equations~\eqref{SWblowup} on $\bB^\sigma(X,\s)$ the resulting moduli space of Seiberg--Witten solutions is diffeomorphic to $\M(\s)$ via the blow-down map.
+Thus, we will define the Seiberg--Witten invariants using the blown-up configuration space, and $\M(\s)$ will also denote the moduli space of Seiberg--Witten solutions in $\bB^\sigma(X,\s)$.
+The moduli space gives a well-defined element $[\M(\s)]\in H_*(\bB^\sigma(X,\s);\ZZ)$.